6 Unexpected Ways to Eat Cantaloupe, Beyond Fruit Salad

-Prosciutto-wrapped honeydew is a common summer appetizer, and this seasonal crostini recipe offers a fun twist on the usual.
-The ripe cantaloupe salsa is the ideal sweet balance to salty meat and melted Parmesan cheese.
+Prosciutto-wrapped honeydew is a common summer appetizer, and this seasonal pasta salad offers a fun twist on the usual.
+The caramelized cantaloupe is the ideal sweet balance to salty meat and olives.

 For a fresh alternative to cooked soups, try Alex Guarnaschelli’s summery cantaloupe creation, made with lemon juice and sparkling cider.
 Before serving, sprinkle each bowl with some diced cucumber for a nice crisp texture.